FreeCAD/FreeCAD/CONTRIBUTING.md

 12. Maintainers SHALL merge valid PRs from other Contributors rapidly.
 13. Maintainers MAY, at their discretion merge PRs that have not met all criteria to be considered valid to:
     1. end fruitless discussions
-    2. capture toxic patches in the historical record
+    2. capture toxic contributions in the historical record
-    3. engage with the Contributor on improving their patch quality.
+    3. engage with the Contributor on improving their contribution quality.
-14. Maintainers SHALL NOT make value judgments on correct patches.
+14. Maintainers SHALL NOT make value judgments on correct contributions.
 15. Any Contributor who has value judgments on a PR SHOULD express these via their own PR.
 16. The User who created an issue SHOULD close the issue after checking the PR is successful.
 17. Maintainers SHOULD close User issues that are left open without action or update for an unreasonable period.